rcrowther/django-img/README.md

 (optional) [Change settings](## Settings) as required.

-There's plenty more, but you probably know where to go for informattion.
+There's plenty more, but you probably know what to do.